barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

   --data-binary '{"portfolio":"0004e3e3-b001-42b5-90f7-8bb06ea5b337","name":"An Improved Portfolio Name","timezone":"America/Chicago","defaults":{"cash":true,"currency":"CAD","reinvest":true}}'
 ```

-> Notice the portfolio identifier must be included in the URI path of the HTTP request.
+> Notice the portfolio identifier must be included in the URI path of the HTTP request (and in the request's body).

 ## Deleting a Portfolio

 When a portfolio is deleted, all associated data is also deleted.

-This includes positions, transactions, summaries, etc.
+> This action will delete all positions contained in the portfolio, transaction records for those positions, daily position valuations, and periodic gain/loss summaries.
+This action cannot be undone.

 Again, we'll assume your portfolio identifier is ```0004e3e3-b001-42b5-90f7-8bb06ea5b337```.